joaorb64/smash64-modding-wiki/docs/Wiki/stages/stageimport.md

 TODO

-- Do not skip rooms
+- Do not skip rooms!!!

 ### Blender

+#### Previewing the model

+From the game's source code: ingame camera fov: 38

 #### Viewing and editing vertex colors